 A digital ecosystem consists of internal solutions, applications, and systems, along with external trading partners, suppliers, customers, third-party data service providers, and all their respective technologies.

 An integrated digital ecosystem enables organizations to create end-to-end business flows from the “outside-in” by combining B2B, application, and data integrations to the entire business network.

 Digital ecosystems put you in a position to focus on driving business value by eliminating frustrations with outdated, legacy B2B solutions.
 You want your relationships with your customers to always be better today than they were yesterday.
 A digital ecosystem adds true value to those relationships and consistently helps you meet customer SLAs, quickly surface exceptions, and provide fast remediation to ensure your business stays on track.

-A single, modern solution gives you the tools as a complete and independent platform that spans all integration use cases to deliver automated tools and intuitive controls to build, operate, and govern B2B, cloud, application, and big data integration solutions.
+A single, modern solution gives you the tools as a complete and independent platform that spans all integration use cases to deliver automated tools and intuitive controls to build, operate, and govern big data, cloud, application, and B2B integration platforms.
 The result: Your critical business data flows are improved throughout your digital ecosystem in a modern, frictionless way.

 Example of a Digital Ecosystem